 It’s been a while since I posted any restaurant reviews.
-But here’s a place that’s been around for a few years and is very popular with Thai and Russian visitors.
+But here’s a place that’s been around for a few years and is very popular with Thai, Chinese and Russian visitors.
 That’s not necessarily a bad thing as they know where to stuff their face on a budget.

 And it’s for both these reasons, we’re also big fans.
 As with the other reviews, this isn’t based on one visit – I only add places to this section where I’ve had a few good meals in the past.
 Goong Kata in the centre of Kai Bae village, is fun, cheap and the quality is surprisingly good for the price.

 First, the idea of a restaurant like this is that they provide uncooked seafood and meat and you then cook it, on a Korean style hotpot heated by a charcoal fire on your table.
-If that sounds like a recipe for food poisoning then you need to brush up on your knowledge of how to tell if meat & prawns are cooked.
+If that sounds like a recipe for food poisoning then you need to brush up on your knowledge of how to tell if meat & prawns are cooked properly.
 The only thing you order are the drinks.

-It’s also a buffet, so for around 5 Euros – 229 Baht ( or 199 Baht before 7pm ) you can eat as much as you like.
-The drinks are inexpensive, around 100 Baht for a large beer.
+It’s also a buffet, so for 249 Baht ( or 199 Baht before 7pm ) you can eat as much as you like.
+The drinks are inexpensive, 100 Baht for a large beer.
 If you just want a grill to BBQ food then you pay an extra 89 Baht for a normal grill.

-I’d recommend this restaurant if you’re starving after a day spent snorkelling or trekking; if you want to feed a family cheaply or if you just wanted a more communal experience than the Western way of guarding your own plate of food offers.
+I’d recommend this restaurant if you’re starving after a day spent snorkelling or trekking.
+Or if you want to feed a family cheaply.
+Or if you just wanted a more communal experience than the Western way of guarding your own plate of food offers.
 Or if you just enjoy people watching

-Probably not best spot for romantic dinner or to take a vegetarian and definitely not a place you need to dress to impress.
+It’s probably not the best spot for romantic dinner.
+Or to take a vegetarian.
+And definitely not a place if you want waiter service and are dressed to impress.

 Price: $ – $$

 Location: It’s easy to spot.
-A large green, open-sided building on the roadside in Kai Bae village.
+A huge green, open-sided building on the roadside in Kai Bae village.
 One minute walk south from The Chill and AWA Resort.

 These restaurant reviews are just my thoughts on a place.
 I’ll mention if I know the owner well or get any freebies.
 But for the most of the time I am happy to play tourist and never mention this site at all.
 Obviously it isn’t possible to sample every dish on the menu and the type of food you have for lunch will differ to evening.
 In addition, owners and more importantly chefs, can change and your experience may differ from mine.
 If it does, post a comment below.